linamariaum/portafolio-angular/README.md

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.

+# For Run in pre-production :
+`ng build --prod` creat dist folder
+For this project, we use `npm http-server` -> `npm i -g http-server` Then into the dist folder run the command `http-server`

 ## Running unit tests

 Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).